 frequencies, genotypes) available from different projects (e.g. 1000

 Genomes, HapMap).
 You can see this on our variation pages, for

-Below we list the population names associated with the 1000 Genomes Project and the HapMap Project:
+Below we list the population names associated with the 1000 Genomes Project, the HapMap Project and the ESP project:

 Populations from the 1000 Genomes Project (Human)

 |1000GENOMES:phase_1_AFR||246||All African individuals from phase 1 of the 1000 Genomes Project (YRI, LWK, ASW)|